ggoralski/blast_and_show/README.md

 ## Overview

 This program performs a BLAST search between query and subject sequences, then visualizes the results in multiple formats (SVG, PDF, PNG).
+See the `EXAMPLE_results` folder for example.
 The program accepts various input types including FASTA files, GenBank files, and GenBank accession numbers.
 **Warning**: It is created for plastid/mitochondrial genomes or shorter sequences.
 It was not tested e.g., for eukaryotic chromosomes.
 ## Features

 - **Flexible Input**: Accepts query and subject sequences from GenBank files, FASTA files, or accession numbers